 - a.
-Information sharing, best practice and capacity building; - co-operating on municipal developmental challenges affecting more than one municipality; and - Any other matter of strategic importance which affects the interests of the participating municipalities.
+Information sharing, best practice and capacity building: - b.
+Co-operating on municipal developmental challenges affecting more than one municipality; and - c.
+Any other matter of strategic importance which affects the interests of the participating municipalities.

 Among these inter-municipality forums one can identify the following key committees/forums: